 Makeda’s case was featured in Half the Sky , a book by Pulitzer Prize-winning reporters Nicholas Kristof and Sheryl WuDunn.

-In April 2014, the ACHPR found the case admissible, which is a good sign as most cases are dismissed before reaching the merits stage.
+In April 2014, the ACHPR found the case admissible, which was a good sign as most cases are dismissed before reaching the merits stage.
 Equality Now submitted a brief on the merits of the case (addressing the specific violations that occurred) to the ACHPR in May 2014.
 Following the Ethiopian government’s reply, we submitted a final brief in October 2014.
-The case is due to be addressed in 2015 and we are hopeful for a favorable decision so that Makeda can finally get justice.